nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 in [NEP-solvers](methods.md) and  [NEP Gallery](gallery.md).

-## How to cite
+## How do I cite it?

-We have a preprint for this work.
-If you find this software useful please cite our
+We have a [preprint for this work](https://arxiv.org/abs/1811.09592).
+If you find this software useful please cite this preprint by using this citation data:
 ```bibtex
 @Misc{,
   author = 	 {E. Jarlebring and M. Bennedich and G. Mele and E. Ringh and P. Upadhyaya},